 Total digestible nutrients (TDN) is an estimate of the energy content of the feed or roughage.
 It is calculated by a formula that uses the ADF, NDF, CP, and ash components of the feedstuff to give an estimated value of energy.
 Typically, the greater the value, the more energy-dense the feedstuff is considered.
-Typically, lower quality hays are in the 40 to 50 percent TDN range, while higher quality hays are in the 50 to 60 percent TDN range.
-In some cases, certain hays and legumes can be in the 60 to 70 percent TDN range.
-Typically, grains and grain mixes are in the 70 to 80 percent TDN range.
+Typically, lower quality hays have 40-50 percent TDN, while higher quality hays have 50-60 percent TDN.
+In some cases, certain hays and legumes may even have 60-70 percent TDN.
+Grains and grain mixes usually have 70-80 percent TDN.
 Because NDF is required for TDN calculation in some laboratories, a mixed feed or grain will not have a TDN value, if NDF was not assayed.
 Therefore, in those cases TDN can be estimated using the ADF value.
-The formula is $87.84 - (ADF\% \times 0.7)$ .
+The formula is 87.84 minus (ADF% \times 0.7).
 This lets producers estimate TDN if NDF is not given.